Randomized Geodesic Flow on Hyperbolic Groups: Background and Preliminaries

 where $z^{\ast}$ is a point on $[\iota(x),\iota(y)]$ at distance smaller than $M$ to $\iota(z)$.
 See \cite[Appendix A]{BHM11} for a more detailed study of the relation between quasi-ruled and geodesic spaces.

 Note that via the embedding $\iota$, we may also use the Bonk-Schramm embedding to embed $(G,d_{\skrig})$ into $\H^d$ for some $d>0$ by a rough similarity. \end{remark}

-\subsubsection{\bf Ancona inequality}
+\subsection{Ancona Inequality.}

-One important tool in showing that $(\Gamma,d_{\skrig})$ is hyperbolic is the Ancona inequality. \begin{lemma}\cite[Thm.
+One important tool in showing that $(\Gamma,d_{\skrig})$ is hyperbolic is the Ancona inequality.
+(We refer the reader to \cite{gouezel} for a significant extension of the Ancona inequality.) \begin{lemma}\cite[Thm.
 5]{ancona} Let $G$ be a non-elementary hyperbolic group, and $\Gamma$ a Cayley graph of $G$ with graph metric $d$.
 Let $\rho$ be a finitely supported symmetric probability measure the support of which generates $G$.
 For any $r\geq 0$, there is a constant $C(r)\geq 1$ such that whenever $x,y\in \Gamma$ and $v$ is at distance at most $r$ from a geodesic segment between $x$ and $y$. \end{lemma}

 Another interesting value in connection to the Green function is the Martin kernel defined by

 The Martin boundary $\partial_M G$ is then the smallest compactification of $G$ to which the kernels $K(x,\cdot)$ extend continuously.
 We set